 The book was partly inspired by the very regular night-time wakings of my youngest child, though I’m glad to say – unlike my main character – I never saw a body in the pond next door.
 Here’s a flavour of what the book is about:

-Wondering if night feeds and sleep deprivation are getting to her, she puts it out of her mind – until a week later, when she hears the sound of a man crying through her bedroom wall.
+Wondering if night feeds and sleep deprivation are getting to her, she hurriedly retreats – the fact that a local child has gone missing must be preying on her mind.
+Then, a week later, she hears the sound of a man crying through her bedroom wall.

 This is the first ever official reaction to the book, from a writer who has read a pre-publication copy – it’s the loveliest tweet I’ve ever seen so I’m keeping it here for posterity:

 And I love this tweet from an early reader:

 And on Instagram (so Instagram doesn’t feel left out):

 I love this post so much I had to figure out how to repost on Instagram: #Repost @trishhartigan ・・・ Yes I am reading in the car again.
 But #theothersideofthewall was too good to leave at home.
 And I’m reading every free minute!
 What was the last unputdowable book that you read?? #book #books #booknerdigans #reading #booklover #reader #bookblogger #irishblogger #bibliophile #dustoffyourbookshelf #instabooks #instareads #bookstagram #booksofinstagram #bookworm #reading